.

 As soon as an upgrade request comes in, LigoLab configures a training environment to mirror the production environment of the latest version of the laboratory information system software.

-Once all of the configurations have been synchronized between the production and training environments, the support team creates a backup in case anything goes wrong during the update.
+Once all configurations have been synchronized between the production and training environments, the support team creates a backup environment that guards against any issues that may occur during the update.

-A copy of the lab’s production environment is brought over to LigoLab’s training environment, and the upgrade is initiated.
-Next, the LIS system is analyzed to make sure it includes all of the updates the lab has requested.
+A copy of the lab’s production environment is brought over to LigoLab’s training environment, and the LIS system upgrade is initiated.
+Next, the LIS system is analyzed to ensure the new version includes all of the updates the lab has requested.

 This is where any issues are identified and immediately fixed.
-Regression testing includes a set of test cases and workflows (or test suites) that go through the application from start to finish.
-Every time a developer makes a change to the code, a series of automated test cases are started and if part of the new code is broken, or if any of the outcomes are unsatisfactory, the developer is alerted.
+Regression testing involves a set of test cases (or test suites) and a lab workflow that goes through the application from start to finish.
+Every time a developer makes a change to the code, a series of automated test cases is triggered.
+If part of the new code is broken or if any of the outcomes are unsatisfactory, the developer is alerted.

 Regression testing helps eliminate many of the frustrations and headaches that typically come with an update.
 In addition, LigoLab uses a proprietary solution known as Hydra to test if the new version will break on the lab’s server.
 The development team accomplishes this by pointing Hydra at the lab’s server and recreating all of the lab’s orders from the previous 10 days, releasing them all at once to see if any errors or issues surface.

-Step #8: Go-live is scheduled and the upgrade is triggered.
+Step #8: The Go-live is scheduled, and the LIS system upgrade is triggered.

 How Does LigoLab Decide When and What to Update?

-“When we design upgrades, we look ahead to where technology trends are taking the industry and anticipate what our lab partner’s needs will be in the future,” said LigoLab COO Gor Kalantaryan.
-“We also design new features based on customer requests, which gets included into one code base slated to be part of our normal update to the rest of our laboratory partners.”
+“When we design LIS system upgrades, we look ahead to where technology trends are taking the industry and anticipate what our lab partner’s future needs will be,” said LigoLab COO Gor Kalantaryan.
+“We also design new features based on customer requests, which get included into one code base slated to be part of our normal update to the rest of our laboratory partners.”

-• Comprehensive and infinitely configurable enterprise-grade SaaS solution
+• A comprehensive and infinitely configurable enterprise-grade laboratory information system software application

-• Modules for anatomic pathology, clinical laboratory, molecular diagnostics, lab revenue cycle management, and direct-to-consumer, all on a truly integrated lab informatics platform
+• Powerful and fully integrated modules that provide end-to-end support for all lab workflow (including anatomic pathology, clinical laboratory, molecular diagnostics, laboratory revenue cycle management, and direct-to-consumer lab testing)

-• Aligned pricing, unlimited support, no hidden fees, and no limit on seats or modules
+• Aligned pricing tiers, unlimited support, no hidden fees, and no limit on seats or modules

-Learn more about the most flexible and comprehensive LIS system on the market by scheduling a pathology lab software demo today.
+Learn more about the market’s most flexible and comprehensive laboratory information system.
+Schedule your LIS software demo today.

 Michael Kalinowski